ezzhang8/ezzhang8/README.md

 * Email is the best way, but you can use Twitter too :)

 ⚡ Fun fact: ...
-* I am a total history nerd.
+* I am a total history buff.
 Before committing to a career in computer science, I wanted to be a historian!
 <!--
 **ezzhang8/ezzhang8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.